What is Tax Avoidance?

 - Investments – The governments allow deductions for investment in certain funds specified by them.
 Also, the interest portion is deductible on mortgage payments.
-So a taxpayer should take into consideration if he/she has made an investment which is deductible.
+So a taxpayer should take into consideration if he/she has made a deductible investment.

-- Business Expenses – For businesses, all the expenses incidental to business are allowed for the deduction, however, the personal expenses should not be included in that.
+- Business Expenses – For businesses, all the expenses incidental to business are allowed for the deduction.
+However, personal expenses should not be included in that.
 Only the expenses which can be proved to be incidental to the business if asked should be considered for deduction.

 Tax Avoidance for Individuals

-In the above example we see that in spite of getting the same salaries Mr. X, Y & Z end up paying different amounts of tax and their take-home salaries also differ.
+In the above example, we see that despite getting the same salaries, Mr. X, Y & Z end up paying different amounts of tax, and their take-home salaries also differ.
 The reason being a contribution to retirement fund social security.
 Now one can argue that Mr. Y’s take-home salary has reduced by $(40700-36020) = $4680 as compared to Mr. X. We must note here that a healthy contribution to retirement funds ensures that the person also gets a healthy amount after retirement.